IlluminusLimited/pgdice/README.md

 PgDice.partition_manager.drop_old_partitions(table_name: 'comments', older_than: 90.days.ago)
 ```

+##### Notes on `drop_old_partitions`

-This command would drop old partitions that are older than `90` days.
+- This command would drop old partitions that are older than `90` days.

-Technically `older_than` is optional and defaults to `90 days` (see the configuration section).
+- Technically `older_than` is optional and defaults to `90 days` (see the configuration section).
-It is recommended that you pass it in to be explicit, but you can rely on the configuration
+  - It is recommended that you pass it in to be explicit, but you can rely on the configuration
 mechanism if you so choose.

-Another good reason to pass in the `older_than` parameter is if you are managing tables that
+  - Another good reason to pass in the `older_than` parameter is if you are managing tables that
 are partiioned by different schemes or have different use-cases
 e.g. daily vs yearly partitioned tables.